x-square/data_analytics/24-01-advanced-data-analytics.md

 - We will need to have an understanding of the data we will be working with on this project.
 - It will require someone on the team to inspect the dataset for missing data.
-- The data team needs to determine what information will be the most useful in TikTok’s data through exploratory data analysis (EDA).
+- The data team needs to determine what information will be the most useful in TikTok's data through exploratory data analysis (EDA).
 - Eventually, our team will need to run some method of statistical testing.

 Willow Jaffey- Data Science Lead